Living a Better Life® (from the editor's desk)

-Here's a great list of ways to stretch that dollar, just by using ordinary items from your very own kitchen!
-Includes milk bottles, soda bottles, ice cube trays, baby food jars, egg cartons, salt, baking soda and more.
+Here's a great list of ways to stretch your dollars by using ordinary items from your very own kitchen.
+Includes milk bottles, soda bottles, ice cube trays, baby food jars, egg cartons, salt, baking soda and more!

 * * *

 Recycling not only saves money, but it creates a mindset of making the best with what you have.
-Kind of like that old saying "If you’ve got lemons, make lemonade."
-Well, here’s what you can make with...
+Here’s what you can make with...

 Plastic Milk Bottles

 1. Cut off a portion of the top, leaving the handle in place.
 Add birdseed and make a bird feeder, hanging it on a clothesline or tree branch.